2001 Audi RS4 (B5) review: Retro Road Test

 Audi RS4 RRT

-Audi handed over the 2.7-litre V6 to Cosworth Technology for a thorough overhaul: an easy decision, given how it owned Cosworth at the time.
-The makeover included a ludicrous number of exotic parts, with the finished article boasting 116hp more than the Audi S4 motor it is derived from.
+Audi handed over the 2.7-litre V6 to Cosworth Technology for a thorough overhaul: an easy decision, given it owned Cosworth at the time.
+The makeover included a ludicrous number of exotic parts, with the finished article boasting 116hp more than the Audi S4 motor it’s derived from.

-There were no flappy-paddle DSG gearboxes in those days; instead, Audi beefed up its six-speed manual and Quattro drivetrain, which featured a rudimentary 50:50 torque split.
+There were no flappy-paddle DSG transmissions in those days.
+Instead, Audi beefed up its six-speed manual ‘box and Quattro drivetrain, which featured a rudimentary 50:50 torque split.

 What’s it like to drive?